bahernandez88/ToDo-App/README.md

-This application was created following the tutorial on the following youtube video: https://www.youtube.com/watch?v=JrBqMQsMqhA
+This application was created using the tutorial on the following youtube video: https://www.youtube.com/watch?v=JrBqMQsMqhA